wso2/docs-mi/en/docs/reference/connectors/cdc-inbound-endpoint/cdc-inbound-endpoint-config.md

   <tr>
     <td class="tg-0pky">database.dbname</td>
     <td class="tg-0pky">-</td>
-    <td class="tg-0pky">The name of the database that needs to be listened to.
+    <td class="tg-0pky">The name of the database that needs to be listened to.<br>
 *This is applicable only for MySQL, Postgres, Oracle, and Db2</td>
   </tr>
   <tr>
     <td class="tg-0pky">database.instance</td>
     <td class="tg-0pky">-</td>
-    <td class="tg-0pky">Specifies the instance name of the SQL Server named instance.
+    <td class="tg-0pky">Specifies the instance name of the SQL Server named instance.<br>
 *This is applicable only for SQL Server</td>
   </tr>
   <tr>
     <td class="tg-0pky">database.names</td>
     <td class="tg-0pky">-</td>
-    <td class="tg-0pky">The comma-separated list of the SQL Server database names from which to stream the changes.
+    <td class="tg-0pky">The comma-separated list of the SQL Server database names from which to stream the changes.<br>
 *This is applicable only for SQL Server</td>
   </tr>
   <tr>
     <td class="tg-0pky">database.server.id</td>
     <td class="tg-0pky">-</td>
-    <td class="tg-0pky">A numeric ID of this database client, which must be unique across all currently-running database processes in the MySQL cluster
+    <td class="tg-0pky">A numeric ID of this database client, which must be unique across all currently running database processes in the MySQL cluster.<br>
 *This is applicable only for MySQL</td>
   </tr>
   <tr>
     <td class="tg-0pky">table.include.list</td>
     <td class="tg-0pky">-</td>
-    <td class="tg-0pky">The list of tables from the selected database that the changes for them need to be captured.
+    <td class="tg-0pky">The list of tables from the selected database that the changes for them need to be captured.<br>
-Example : <code><parameter name="table.include.list">inventory.products</parameter></code>

-By default, all operations are listened to.</td>
+Example: <code><parameter name="table.include.list">inventory.products</parameter></code></td>
   </tr>
   <tr>
     <td class="tg-0pky">allowed.operations</td>
     <td class="tg-0pky">-</td>
     <td class="tg-0pky">Operations that the user needs to listen to, in the specified database tables.
-Should provide comma separated values for create/update/delete/truncate.
+Should provide comma-separated values for create/update/delete/truncate.<br>
-Ex: create, update, delete
+Example: create, update, delete<br>
 By default, truncate operations are skipped.</td>
   </tr>
   <tr>
     <td class="tg-0pky">database.out.server.name</td>
     <td class="tg-0pky">-</td>
-    <td class="tg-0pky">Name of the XStream outbound server configured in the database.
+    <td class="tg-0pky">Name of the XStream outbound server configured in the database.<br>
 *Only applicable if you are using Oracle database.</td>
   </tr>
 </table>